City Living Ny

 City Living Ny is located in Brooklyn, NY.
 The organization was established in 2015.
 According to its NTEE Classification (P80) the organization is classified as: Centers to Support the Independence of Specific Populations, under the broad grouping of Human Services and related organizations.
 As of 06/2022, City Living NY employed 12 individuals.
 This organization is an independent organization and not affiliated with a larger national or regional group of organizations.
 City Living NY is a 501(c)(3) and as such, is described as a "Charitable or Religous organization or a private foundation" by the IRS.

 For the year ending 06/2022, City Living NY generated $997.0k in total revenue.
-This organization has experienced exceptional growth, as over the past 6 years, it has increased revenue by an average of 71.5% each year .
+This organization has experienced exceptional growth, as over the past 3 years, it has increased revenue by an average of 42.6% each year .
 All expenses for the organization totaled $714.3k during the year ending 06/2022.
+While expenses have increased by 32.6% per year over the past 3 years.
+They've been increasing with an increasing level of total revenue.
 You can explore the organizations financials more deeply in the financial statements section below.

 Mission & Program ActivityExcerpts From the 990 Filing